abruzzi/react-application-is-not-a-thing/readme.md

 For small or one-off projects, you might find that all logic is just written inside React components.
 You may see one or only a few components in total.
 The code looks pretty much like HTML, with only some variable or state used to make the page "dynamic".
 Some might send requests to fetch data on `useEffect` after the components render.

+As the application grows, and more and more code are added to codebase.
+Without a proper way to organise them, soon the codebase will turn into unmaintainable state, meaning that even adding small features can be time-consuming as developers need more time to read the code.

+So I'll list a few steps that can help to relief the maintainable problem.
+It generally require a bit more efforts, but it will pay off to have the structure in you application.
+Let's have a quick review of these steps to build front-end applications that scale.

 ### Single Component Application

 It can be called pretty much a Single Component Application: